How to Avoid Problems with Unions in Your Organization

 Understanding UFOs and How They Impact Your Business

 Union Front Organizations, commonly referred to as UFOs or work centers, have sprung up in the past decade at an alarming rate.
 Even more alarming, most of these groups claim that they do not meet the National Labor Relations Act definition of a labor organization and therefore aren’t subject to unfair labor practice stipulations of the NLRA.
 They can conduct secondary picketing, wildcat strikes, work slowdowns, etc. Through tacit or overt partnerships with work centers, the campaign to gain recognition from employers and from the public doesn’t necessarily follow the traditional rules.

 Imagine that you own a local chain of restaurants.
 In years past, a local restaurant company would not have been a target for most major unions, but that has now changed.
 The National Labor Relations Act already allows your servers, cooks, and cashiers to discuss their terms of employment so if they happen to see the Fight for Fifteen, a work center focusing on raising wages in the fast food and service sectors, posting for a rally on Facebook, you suddenly have a much bigger problem.
 Would your line managers and floor supervisors know what to do if your business was flash mobbed by protestors?
 How would your management respond if employees requested a significant raise in pay?

 - Treat your employees fairly and keep lines of communication open.
 One of my colleagues on the Helios team has written a great blog on tactics for remaining union free.
 If your organization is approached by a work center or UFO, line managers should never accept any documentation given to them and should treat the situation as if they were being asked to review authorization cards.

-I think it’s also important to recognize that some work centers and UFOs have been formed to address legitimate and common grievances: long or unpredictable hours, few opportunities for advancement, capricious policy enforcement, etc. If your business can anticipate and proactively address these employee concerns, your workforce won’t look to unions or work centers in an effort to improve their lot.
+It’s also important to recognize that some work centers and UFOs have been formed to address legitimate and common grievances: long or unpredictable hours, few opportunities for advancement, capricious policy enforcement, etc. If your business can anticipate and proactively address these employee concerns, your workforce won’t look to unions or work centers in an effort to improve their lot.